free of gluten. intolerant of average.

 Nutrition

-Keyword Gnocchi, Italian sausage, sausage, tomato sauce
+Keyword dairy free, gluten free, Gnocchi, Italian sausage, one pan, sausage, tomato cream sauce, tomato sauce

 Tried this recipe?Let us know how it was!